UllaRisager/Learn-with-Locals/_posts/2017-05-04-five-tips-to-becoming-a-better-writer.md

 **2. Creating relevant and unique content**, people's attention spans are very short, so when you write unfiltered and with not limits, all you are doing is probably making people leave your site.
 Ali also taught me not to write a novel but keep it short, (although it's so hard!)

-**3. All the stuff in between,**&nbsp;the stuff that Ali taught me was just so invaluable and what's even better, is that when I then went to visit her in Ubud, she shared with me all her little secret spots around Ubud and it was just so amazing to meet her and learn more about what she does.
+**3. All the stuff in between,** the stuff that Ali taught me was just so invaluable and what's even better, is that when I then went to visit her in Ubud, she shared with me all her little secret spots around Ubud and it was just so amazing to meet her and learn more about what she does.
 It truly left me inspired to do something on my own.

-&nbsp;

 ### So why am I sharing this?